Regular Price: £79.95

 Sleep is one of — if not the — most important activity of the day.
 Getting enough hours in a night is therefore important when you don’t want to wake up feeling refreshed and ready for the day.
 This can be difficult when your own snoring or even your partner’s snoring interrupts this.
 There are fortunately plenty of things you can try out to reduce the noise.

-It is important to distinguish between habitual snoring (or ‘normal’ snoring) and sleep apnoea.
-For more information on the sleep apnoea, please visit this page to read about the different types of the disorder and different ways of treating it.
+Before you pick an anti-snoring aid, it is important to understand your snoring condition first.
+It is crucial to distinguish between habitual snoring (or ‘normal’ snoring) and sleep apnoea.
+For more information on sleep apnoea, please visit this page to read about the different types of the disorder and different ways of treating it.

 First, it has to be determined what your personal cause is for snoring.
 This can be done by executing several tests which will tell you what type of snorer you are: nose, mouth breather, tongue or palatal flutterer.
 Let’s look at some solutions for each type:

-For this type of snoring its recommended to use a mouthguard.
-TheraSnore, for example, is a clinically and medically proven device that is easy to adjust and comfortable due to the fact that it fits securely over your upper teeth.
+- Tongue - For this type of snoring its recommended to use an anti-snoring mouthguard.
+TheraSnore Stop-snoring Mouthguard, for example, is a clinically and medically proven device that is easy to adjust and comfortable due to the fact that it fits securely over your upper teeth.
 It works by preventing the lower jaw from falling back, ensuring that the airway is open during sleep.
-Unlike other mouthguards TheraSnore doesn’t have hard edges, and you still retain full movement of the lower jaw, which allows you to breathe more easily.
+Unlike other snoring mouthguards TheraSnore doesn’t have hard edges, and you still retain full movement of the lower jaw, which allows you to breathe more easily.

-Finally, this type of snoring is caused by a low frequency flutter of the soft palate.
-This may be prevented by chin-up strips, but also by wearing a mouthguard to limit the vibration.
+- Palatal Flutterer - Finally, this type of snoring is caused by a low-frequency flutter of the soft palate.
+This may be prevented by chin-up strips, but also by wearing an anti-snoring mouthguard to limit the vibration.